mengchenwang/CV/README.md

 I have completed a course at Makers Academy, an intensive software development bootcamp.
 My experience at Makers Academy has engrained in me the importance of best coding practices, such as Agile, OOD and TDD.
 I am looking for a Junior Developer role where I can follow those practices in a supportive environment.

+I am currently learning Java and taking AWS Certified Solutions Architect courses.

-Tech Skills : Ruby, Rails, Sinatra, Node.js, Express, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL, MongoDB
+Tech Skills : Ruby, Rails, Sinatra, Node.js, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL